jthegedus/svelte-adapter-firebase/README.md

   - required when `firebase.json:hosting` is an array (contains many site configurations)
   - default: no default value
 - `sourceRewriteMatch`
-  - used to lookup the rewrite rule used for SSR
+  - used to lookup the rewrite config to determine whether to output SSR code for Cloud Functions or Cloud Run.
+See [Firebase Rewrite configuration docs](https://firebase.google.com/docs/hosting/full-config#rewrite-functions).
   - default: `**`
 - `firebaseJson`
-  - path to your `firebase.json`, relative from where `svelte build` is called
+  - path to your `firebase.json` file, relative from where `svelte build` is called
   - default: `./firebase.json`
 - `cloudRunBuildDir`
   - output dir of Cloud Run service, relative from the `firebaseJson` location
   - default: `./.${run.serviceId}` where `run.serviceId` is pulled from the `firebase.json` rewrite rule

+Adapter output:

+- static assets (images, CSS, Client-side JavaScript) of your SvelteKit app output to the directory defined by `firebase.json:hosting.public`
+- server assets (SSR JavaScript) output alongside your Cloud Functions defined by `firebase.json:functions.source` or the `cloudRunBuildDir` depending on which service you are targeting in `firebase.json:hosting:rewrites`

 ## Details

-[Quickstart](#quickstart) outlines the steps most commonly used with a single SvelteKit app.
+[Setup](#setup) outlines the steps most commonly used with a single SvelteKit app.
 Here we go into the details of each configuration and how it interacts with the `firebase.json` config.

 The 3 step process is: